himynameisdave/eslint-config-himynameisdave/README.md

 }
 ```

-You may need to [read more about configuring your editor](https://github.com/sveltejs/eslint-plugin-svelte3/blob/master/INTEGRATIONS.md) for this plugin to work.
+You may need to [read more about configuring your editor](https://sveltejs.github.io/eslint-plugin-svelte/) for this plugin to work.

-_Note: You probably shouldn't use the `import` config below if you're using Svelte, as it has [been known not to work properly](https://github.com/sveltejs/eslint-plugin-svelte3/blob/master/OTHER_PLUGINS.md#eslint-plugin-import)._

 #### Import